 About The Service to Children Project

 All Service to Children Projects go through the Page Education Foundation’s office for verification and approval.
 In order to have a Service to Children Project approved by Page Education Foundation staff, volunteer projects must have all of the following components listed below.
-Summit your Service to Children Project Proposal due October 31st.
+Summit your Service to Children Project Proposal Form due October 31st.

 Download the Service to Children Projects Handbook for directory of possible service sites and more information.